shopsys/monorepo-tools/docs/cookbook/jenkins-configuration.md

 ```

 Second thing is that we need to set our composer token.
 Go to jenkins administration and run `Jenkins autojobs` tool, that will
-start first builds which will fail, on `composer install` and it will prompt you to start it manually.
+start first builds which will fail, on `composer install -o` and it will prompt you to start it manually.

 So select one of your jobs names and get into `container` in ssh.
 For example i will use master, but it does not really matter
 which job will you choose:

 ```
-docker exec -it master-shopsys-framework-php-fpm composer install
+docker exec -it master-shopsys-framework-php-fpm composer install -o
 ```

 This will prompt you to set `composer token` in github, click on a link and set it.
 Now we got it set up for all branches,